metaplex-foundation/developer-hub/src/pages/guides/general/how-to-diagnose-solana-transaction-errors.md

 ### Error Codes xx (23)

-While normally complimented with some additional text to describe the error codes these codes can sometimes appear on their own in a non descriptive manor.
+While normally complimented with some additional text to describe the error codes these codes can sometimes appear on their own in a non descriptive manner.
 If this happens and you know the program that threw the error you can sometimes find the program in Github and it will have an errors.rs page that lists out all the possible errors of the program.

 Starting at an index of 0 you can count down/work out the position of the error in the list.